senseexcel/senseexcel-reporting/install.md

 1. Open a command prompt.

-2. Navigate to the C:/Reporting/Connector directory
+2. Navigate to the \Reporting\Connector directory

 3. Execute the following command  dotnet SerConAai.dll action:install as Administrator